KotvicCodes/musicalist/README.md

 ## Todo list:
 - add license
 - add UI
-- add some further functionality
 - delete translate files from the extension to lesser the size of the app
 - replace hardcoded timestamp in between cookies & search with waitForSelector statement
-- make it work in headless mode
+- make the program work in headless mode